 Key points about craniosynostosis

-Craniosynostosis is a condition where one or more of the sutures of the skull close too early.
-This causes problems with normal brain and skull growth.
+Craniosynostosis is a condition where 1 or more of the sutures of the skull close too early.
+It causes problems with normal brain and skull growth.

 Craniosynostosis usually occurs by chance.